 As discussed in Section 3.1, soils containing organics will need to be removed within the proposed building and hardscaped areas and should be over-excavated in their entirety from below the proposed construction, plus a horizontal margin of approximately 10 feet beyond the building "footprint" plan areas and pavement areas.
 The over-excavated unsuitable soils should be replaced with compacted structural fill soils as discussed below in Section 5.2.1.
-Although highly organic soils were only encountered at one boring location, the area of over-excavation may extend beyond the area of that boring.
-The lateral extent of the removal should be determined during the excavation process.
 Removal and backfilling operations should be monitored continuously to verify all unsuitable materials are removed to the required depth and that backfill soils are suitable and compacted.
 Excavation and replacement operations will likely encounter groundwater.
 Therefore, temporary dewatering will be required to check that deleterious materials are satisfactorily removed and also to achieve proper compaction of backfill soils.